 My name is Aniquila, and I am a singer, songwriter, and music producer.
 I began making music at the age of 13 when I picked up my first guitar, and by 17 I found the confidence to start releasing my own work.
-Since then, my music has accumulated hundreds of thousands of streams and has allowed me to build meaningful connections within music
+Since then, my music has accumulated hundreds of thousands of streams and has allowed me to build meaningful connections within music.

 Aniquila is an independent artist from Florida and a student at Full Sail University, where she studies music production.
 She has been making music her entire life, developing a natural ability to connect with any instrument she picks up.
 A versatile musician and passionate vocalist, Aniquila brings heart and authenticity to everything she creates.
 She spends most of her days producing music and writing songs, fully dedicated to her craft and building a meaningful artistic career.

-Click the 'Contact' above to get in touch.
-Looking forward to hearing from you.
+I'd love to hear about your project.
+Click the 'Contact' button above to get in touch.

 Languages